tigerconnect/desktop-app/README.md

 * This may be necessary if you are running our application on a network drive.
 * Once installed, this setting can also be updated with `disableSandbox` in the configuration file described in [Advanced Topics](#advanced-topics).

+`--force-run`
+* Runs the application after installation is complete.
+* This option has no effect on the one-click installer unless `/silent` is also passed, since the one-click installer will automatically run the application after installation is complete.
+* This option has no effect on the Admin installer.

 `/run-at-login=true`
 * If `true` (the default setting for the Single-Click installer):
   * The TigerConnect app will be executed after the current user logs in.